 However, if you find yourself stuck with a renter who won’t pay their debts, know there are some steps you can take when the rent is late.
 To work out what course of action to take, ask yourself the following questions:

 Sometimes, mistakes happen.
-An automatic payment may bounce or some other perfectly, understandable excuse.
+Their automatic payment may bounce or some other perfectly, understandable excuse.

 In these situations, you may want to forgive your tenant for their discrepancy and waive any late-fees that may apply.